Test query pipeline changes

 4. Perform the same query that meets the condition to make your change visible and ensure that it behaves as expected.

-5. When you’re satisfied with your change, consider first testing your change on a fraction of the production traffic using A/B Testing (see Manage A/B tests).
+5. When you’re satisfied with your change, consider first testing your change on a fraction of the production traffic using A/B Testing.

-1. Consider creating and using a usage analytics report to compare key metrics for the A and B query pipeline and confirm the improvement over a given period (see Analyze the performance of pipeline A vs pipeline B).
+1. Consider creating and using a usage analytics report to compare key metrics for the A and B query pipeline, and confirm the improvement over a given period.

 6. Remove the pipeline= query string parameter from the search page URL, and then perform the same query that meets the condition.
 This makes your change visible, allowing you to ensure that the search page behaves as expected.